gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Graphs/README.md

 The resulting sequence should have a minimal edit distance to the original one.
 In other words, sequence should be topologically sorted while preserving the original order of elements whenever it is possible.

-`Gapotchenko.FX.Math.Graphs` provides an extension method for `IEnumerable<T>` that allows to achieve that:
+`Gapotchenko.FX.Math.Graphs` module provides an extension method for `IEnumerable<T>` that allows to achieve that:

 ``` C#
 using Gapotchenko.FX.Math.Graphs;